A brief introduction to hybrid heat pumps

 Lower carbon footprint

-While tankless water heaters are more eco-friendly than conventional gas and electric water heaters, they still can’t beat heat pumps.
+While tankless water heaters are more eco-friendly than conventional gas and electric water heaters, they still can’t beat hybrid water heaters.

-The average heat pump water heater emits about half as much CO2 (200 kg per year) compared to tankless models (400 kg per year).
+The average heat pump water heater emits about half as much CO2 (200 kg per year) compared to on-demand water heaters (400 kg per year).
 Why?
-Heat pumps move heat whereas tankless water heaters generate heat.
+Heat pump water heaters move heat whereas on-demand tankless water heaters generate heat.